wellcomecollection/wellcomecollection.org/catalogue/webapp/pages/PROGRESS_NOTES.md

 We have been working on surfacing that data in a clear, purposeful, and beautiful fashion, to yourselves.

-* Works now come with a broader set of metadata from the library catalogue
+* Works now come with a richer and more accurate set of data from the library catalogue
-  * The creators field has been usurped by the richer contributors field which contains more information about the contributor's role, and more information about the contributor
+  * The creators field has been usurped by the richer contributors field which contains more information about the contributor's role, and more information about the contributor, where the data is available.
-  * Subjects and genres now have been expanded to have concepts attached to them
+  * Subjects and genres now use the authoritative Library of Congress and Medical Subject Headings.
-  * The production of an object has now been split into production events, which are made up of places, agents (people, organisation etc), and dates
+  * The production of an object has now been split into production events, made up of places, agents (people, organisation etc), and dates.

 ## What's improved